bassages/WeatherStation/README.md

 Currently under development:

  - Setting a temperature alarm.-
- When the temperature exceeds the set min/max pref, a popup is shown.
+ When the temperature exceeds the set min/max pref, a notification is created.
- The alarm can the be acknowledged by the user.

 Backlog:
 - Ring a sound when a temperature alarm is given